Coming World War 3

 Act 15:1 And certain men came down from Judea and taught the brethren, "Unless you are circumcised according to the custom of Moses, you cannot be saved."

 God called Paul (Saul) of Tarsus a devout Jew to be the Apostle to the Gentiles.
 He was bold, fearless and faithful to God's words.
-He showed extreme zeal in his mission to arrest Christians, whom the Jewish leadership considered as deviants or heretics.
+He showed extreme zeal in his mission to arrest Christians, whom the Jewish leadership considered as deviant or heretical.

 Immediately after his conversion, he went to Arabia where Jesus Himself taught everything needed for him to make disciples for Jesus.